jjvanzon/Circular-Language-Spec-Plans/future/content-changes/basic-diagram-elements-content-changes.md

 #### 2020-06-01 Done Content Changes for Basic Diagram Elements

 - [x] Maybe replace the word 'module' by 'module'.
 I seem to keep running into it.
-- [x] In the access marks sections, maybe add a picture of how it would look if it is connected to a symbol.
+- [x] In the access marks sections, maybe add a picture of how it might look if it is connected to a symbol.
 That might not be that clear.
 You might not see the context there.
 You might just see a sort of kite like drawing.
 - [x] Some content changes:
     - [x] Is it nice to present the reasons for the shapes, or is it just superfluous text?
     - [x] I do not know.
 The back story may show creativity, which might be nice.
 It may inspire the imagination of others.
 But more reasoning may be overwhelming so I am torn between arguments here.
 More text might not necessarily be bad.
 I like describing how I came to these choices, sort of artistic choices.